Definition of C++ Read File

 3. Close the File

-As we all know about the C++ memory management, as the program terminates, it frees all the allocated memory and the used resources.
-But still it is considered to be a good practice to close the file after the desired operation is performed.
+As we all know about C++ memory management, as the program terminates, it frees all the allocated memory and the used resources.
+However, it is generally considered good practice to close the file after the desired operations are performed.

 Syntax: